US – Capital Gains.

 Author: Warren Orlans

 Welcome to inTAXicating.
 My name is Warren Orlans and this is my blog.
-With over 17-years experience in the taxation industry, 11 of them working for the Canada Revenue Agency (CRA), and the rest working in the private sector at large financial institutions responsible for resolving tax issues for corporations and individuals and the Canadian lead for a large US bank on FATCA implementation.
+I have been writing this blog since 2008 to provide clarity around taxation issues which I feel should have been explained somewhere - preferably by the CRA.
+I have over 20-year's experience in the taxation industry, 11 of them working for the Canada Revenue Agency (CRA), and 5-years working in the private sector Managing the tax departments for large financial institutions.
+It was at that point when I realized that people were coming to my blog seeking advice, and asking me to assist them with their tax issues, so I opened up my own business and started helping people deal with issues relating to the CRA.
 My tax career began pretty much out of university at the CRA, in Collections, where I moved up, across, over and up again through their division with stops in Enforcement, Taxpayer Relief (then Fairness), Audit, Directors Liability, Training, Mentoring, GST, GST/HST, Payroll, Corporate Tax, Personal tax, and probably much more.
 If you have a collections, compliance or audit issue with the CRA, inTAXicating is the place you need to contact. inTAXicating works in strategic partnership with amazing tax lawyers, insolvency practitioners, mortgage brokers, debt counselling experts and much more.
-When dealing with governments, knowledge is power.
-We possess strong understanding of government so we know what the next step is before the government does.
-When you have a collections problem with the CRA, do you hire a graphic artist?
-No, you get a former collector who trained the staff, and who worked as a resource officer for 5 years.
-Then you know you are on the right track to resolving your tax problem(s).
-Others offer suggestions.
-We offer solutions! email@example.com View all posts by Warren Orlans
+If you have a tax question, feel free to ask in the comments, or email me at either firstname.lastname@example.org, or email@example.com.
+View all posts by Warren Orlans